shajiakhan/lab-docs/tasks/openstack/launch-windows-server-instance.md

       * Select flavor "m1.medium" (click Up arrow next to it) unless specified otherwise by your instructor.
 This flavor will allot 1 virtual CPU, 4GB RAM, and 30GB of hard disk space to your instance.
       * Click Next
    * On the Networks tab:
-      * For launching a server with a static IP, you would skip this step by clickin next.
+      * For launching a server with a static IP, you would skip this step by clicking next.
 We'll instead assign a port you already created.
    * On the Network Ports tab:
       * Select the port you created from the "Available" section and move to allocated by clicking on the Up Arrow next to the port. *If you do not see a port listed under the Available section*, then please cancel the wizard, [create a port first](create-port.md), and continue again.
 The port's Fixed IP address will later have to be assigned as a Static IP address on the instance after the instance is launched.
    * On the Security Groups tab: